-[31] Yes.
-Although the employer did not send the Appellant a copy of a formal written policy, I find that it is more likely than not that the employer established a "policy" in response to the PHO.
-This is because there is no dispute that the employer clearly set out the requirements (policy) in response to the PHO.
-Namely, the Appellant was aware that all employees must be fully vaccinated against COVID-19 (the expressed or implied duty), and it is more likely than not that she knew the consequences for non-compliance.
+[28] Yes.
+Although the employer did not send the Appellant a formal written policy, I find that it is more likely than not that the employer established a "policy" in response to the PHO.
+This is because the employer's emails clearly set out the employer's requirements (policy) in response to the PHO, that all employees be fully vaccinated against COVID-19 (the expressed or implied duty) and consequences for non-compliance.